AdamBoley/Project-Beergate/README.md

 A similar issue was noted when adding the templating language code that only allows a user to update or delete a review if they are the author of it.
 Determining if a user owns a review, and is therefore eligible to update or delete it was simple - I merely added `{% if user.id == review.author.id %}` control statements to the pages.
 To fix the vulnerability, I added this control statement to the update_review and delete_review templates as well, with some text and a link back to the homepage.

+In some cases, attempting this trick triggers a HTTP server error.
+In other cases, the page loads but templating language control statements stop any meaningful content from rendering.

 <hr>

+### Upvote - Downvote Mutual Exclusivity bug

 When I implemented the upvote and downvote features, they were independent of each other.
 This allowed a user to both upvote and downvote a beer review, which is plainly non-sensical.
 To rectify this, I considered removing the views and urls that control upvoting and downvoting, and replacing them with a single view for both actions.
 I then realised that I could simply modify the existing views so that if a user's upvote is added and if a downvote by that same user exists, then the downvote is removed, and vice-versa - if a user's downvote is added and an upvote by that same user exists, then the upvote is removed.
 These modifications proved remarkably easy to implement - requiring a single IF conditional within the extant ELSE block.
 Simple testing confirmed that the modifications worked as intended - a vote was extant, clicking the button for the opposite vote removed the extant vote when the opposite vote was added.

 <hr>

+### AllAuth Email Server bug

 When I added the AllAuth functionality for resetting passwords and adding email addresses, testing revealed that these functions did not work, with a Django error page being generated.
 Research revealed that these AllAuth functions require an email server to function.
 I determined that an email server was outside of the project's scope, so links to those AllAuth templates were removed from the navbar, as were the corresponding paths in the user app urls file.
 The views and forms remain, as part of BeerGate's future work would be to get these functions working.

 <hr>

+### Image Sizing bug

 A noted bug with uploaded images was that they were neither centered nor had a uniform size.
 This was eventually solved by using the max-height and max-width CSS style rules.
 Further investigation on different viewport sizes proved that this had been the wrong approach - I had been fighting against Bootstap, rather than using it.
 I solved this by implementing a container and row arrangement within each Review card within which to place the images.
 This proved effective, as it centered and sized the images appropriately for all viewport sizes.

 <hr>

+### Background and Placeholder image serving bug

 In previous builds, the background image for the application and the placeholder image had been served from the local repository.
 When DEBUG flag was set to True, and running the project locally, this worked fine.
 However, with DEBUG set to False and viewing the deployed app on Heroku, the background image and placeholder image failed to display.
 I noted from the Django Blog walkthrough videos that Django is designed to serve images via a CDN, not locally.
 At this point, I realised that Cloudinary is a CDN, and hence that I could use it to serve my background and placeholder images for the deployed app.
 When DEBUG was turned off and the app was deployed, the background and placeholder images displayed as expected.

 <hr>

+### Mobile device layout bug

 The main background image caused problems when the app was viewed on mobile devices, with all of the first review and most of the second hidden.
 I determined that this was due to the main background image being applied to the `<main>` element in base.html.
 When changed to apply to the body element, the navbar moved.
 I determined that this was because the ruleset included the `display: flex` and `align-items: center` style rules which govern the layout of each page.
 Separating the ruleset out so that the `display` and `align-items` rules were applied to the `main` element and the background image style rules were applied to the `body` element solved this problem.
 I also removed the previously-applied `opaque-overlay` class selector, instead folding the style rules contained therein into the `main` selector.
 These changes solved the problem, allowing all of the reviews to be displayed on mobile devices with a fully-darkened background image as intended.

 <hr>

+### Update review automatic disapproval bug

 When I initially implemented the UpdateReview to enable a user to update their own Reviews on the front-end, it occurred to me that a malicious user could exploit the fact that when a review is updated, it is not automatically disapproved.
 In order to do so, a malicious user would need to pose as a normal user and submit a seemingly-genuine beer review that would likely be approved without issue.
 Then, said malicious user could simply update their review with their malicious content, and it would be unlikely that an administrator would see this in order to remove it.
 I ran this past both my Mentor and an experienced software developer friend of mine, and both agreed that this was a potential vulnerability.